 - Roads: The area is well served and linked to other estates within Kisumu town.
 The plot is accessed through Ondiek Highway. - Electricity: There area has power lines running along the road of access.
-Connection already done. - Water Supply: area is served by municipal tapped water supply from KIWASCO.
-The connection has already been done, rain water harvesting and storage in underground tanks is an alternataive source provided for in the project design. - Sewerage: there are adequate sewer drainage system within the project area.
-The proponent proposes to channel all effluent to the existing municipal sewer drainage. - Solid Waste Disposal: The Kisumu County Council provides solid waste disposal services in the area with some private refuse collecting firms also operating in the neighbourhood.
+Connection already done. - Water Supply: area is not served by municipal tapped water supply from KIWASCO, an application has been made for consideration, in the meantime, a borehole will be drilled onsite and rain water harvested for alternative use. - Sewerage: there are adequate sewer drainage system within the project area.
+The proponent proposes to channel all effluent to the existing in a Waste Water Treatment Plant that will be built onsite and also use of bio-digester technology - Solid Waste Disposal: The Kisumu County Council provides solid waste disposal services in the area with some private refuse collecting firms also operating in the neighbourhood.
 Most of the waste that will be generated will include office waste papers, food refuse, rags and bottles.
 The proponent will hire the services of a private waste dealer to manage general waste, as they are more efficient.
-The proponent will be required to adhere to spill control procedure when handling waste. - Storm drainage: Storm water will be channelled to the sewer line - Fire Safety: Fire safety equipment and assembly point are in place
+The proponent will be required to adhere to spill control procedure when handling waste. - Storm drainage: Storm water will be channelled to the nearby stream - Fire Safety: Fire safety equipment and assembly point are in place